adjust/android_sdk/README.md

   </tr>
   </table>

 - Replace `{TrackerToken}` with the tracker token you created in step one.
 Please note that the dashboard displays a tracker URL (including `http://app.adjust.com/`).
-In your source code, you should specify only the six-character token and not the entire URL.
+In your source code, you should specify only the six or seven-character token and not the entire URL.

 - Build and run your app.
 You should see a line like the following in your LogCat: